AlecSands/idea_shuffle/README.md

 ## Getting Started

--Clone the repository and copy it onto your machine -Make sure mongo is running in an open tab
+- Clone the repository and copy it onto your machine
+- Make sure mongo is running in an open tab
--Run 'npm install' and 'npm start' in terminal
+- Run 'npm install' and 'npm start' in terminal
--Open a browser window to 'localhost:5000'
+- Open a browser window to 'localhost:5000'

 ### Prerequisites